tquoc229/ai-flow/docs/rules/project-policy-index.md

 1. ✅ **NO code changes** without agreed task
 2. ✅ **NO task creation** without associated PBI
-3. ✅ **ALWAYS** update task status in BOTH locations (file + index)
+3. ✅ **ALWAYS** update task status in task file (index auto-generated)
 4. ✅ **ONLY ONE** task InProgress per PBI at a time
 5. ✅ **ALL** status changes must be logged in history
 6. ✅ **NO** file creation without User confirmation
 7. ✅ **NO** scope creep - stay within task boundaries
+8. ✅ **EVALUATE** remaining tasks for obsolescence after each completion

 ### When to STOP and Report to User

-- ❌ Status mismatch detected between file and index
 - ❌ Multiple InProgress tasks found for same PBI
 - ❌ Task not in "Agreed" state
 - ❌ Scope expanding beyond task definition
-- ❌ Tests failing
+- ❌ Tests failing (use Test Failure Protocol - see Section 4)
+- ❌ Test expectation mismatch (escalate immediately)
 - ❌ Dependencies unavailable (mark as Blocked)

 ---